oneki/oneki.github.io/docs/auth/010-oidc-server.md

       authorizeEndpoint: 'https://accounts.google.com/o/oauth2/v2/auth', // URL given by Google.
 Will be called by the client
       tokenEndpoint: '/api/oauth2/token',   // URL of a service exposed by your server that exchanges the authorization code for an access token by calling the Google /token endpoint
       userinfoEndpoint: '/api/oauth2/userinfo', // URL of a service exposed by your server that returns the details about the logged-in user
-      logoutEndpoint: '/api/oauth2/logout', // should ideally be an IDP URL.
-Unfortunately Google does not support logout, so it's a URL from the server which only removes the cookie
+      logoutEndpoint: '/api/oauth2/logout', // URL exposed by your server which call the IDP logout URL and then removes the cookie
       scope: 'openid email profile', // ask to Google the profile and the email of the user }
   }